jpype-project/jpype/doc/userguide.rst

 Length
   Java strings have a length measured in the number of characters required to represent the string.
-Encoding of extends unicode characters counts for double for the purpose of counting characters.
+Encoding of extends Unicode characters counts for double for the purpose of counting characters.
 The string length can be determined using the Python ``len(str)`` function.